SHolysh/interpolants/modelling/hydrographseparation.md

 Sloto, R.A. and M.Y.
 Crouse, 1996.
 HYSEP: A Computer Program for Streamflow Hydrograph Separation and Analysis U.S. Geological Survey Water-Resources Investigations Report 96-4040.

+Tularam, A.G., Ilahee, M., 2008.
+Exponential Smoothing Method of Base Flow Separation and its Impact on Continuous Loss Estimates.
+American Journal of Environmental Sciences 4(2):136-144.